exyi/diplomka/diplomka/text/3-analysis-5-tuning.md

 ![Comparison between FR3D assignment and the assignment according to our new criteria (current in development).
 The basepairs highlighted in green are _false positives_, i.e., not reported by FR3D.](../img/screenshot-app-comparison-tWS-AA.png){#fig:screenshot-app-comparison-tWS-AA}

 At the time of writing and submission of the thesis, the criteria are still subject to change and are dynamically loaded from a shared Google Sheet.
-The exact results will likely be different from the ones presented here.
+The final results will likely be different from the ones presented here.

 ### Filtering basepairs

 To examine the behavior of the parameters from @sec:basepair-params, we can switch from **Basic** to **Parameter Ranges**, and try filtering out basepairs with certain parameter values.
-A frequent request is to see whether we should include basepairs with overly stretched H-bonds -- given that such interaction typically exhibits [minimal energies at 4.0 Å](https://archive.org/details/introductiontohy0000jeff):
+A frequent request is to see whether we should include basepairs with overly stretched H-bonds -- given that such an interaction typically exhibits [minimal energies at 4.0 Å](https://archive.org/details/introductiontohy0000jeff):

 Firstly, the website remembers its state when navigating to another basepair class (selected data source, filters, comparison are kept), but the state can be reset at any time by clicking the **Home** button in the top menu.
 We can select any populated class of basepairs, and switch to **Parameter Ranges**, prompting the display of several numeric input fields.